-Soft Power Advocacy and Research Centre
+Soft Power Analysis and Resource Centre

 Working towards changing the world for good (watch video)